Are you one of those business owners who is always going around looking for trouble?

 – you’re creating a huge amount of good will which could translate into reviews or referrals

 I’m not talking about a newsletter blast to everyone on your list.
 I’m talking about reaching out personally via email (no bcc: ).
 If you want each email to say the same thing and just copy and paste, that’s ok, but I think you’ll find once you start, you’ll want to include a few details that you know about each person.
 Not as a tactic, but just simply because you’re interested.
 Does this person love to swim?
 Do they travel a lot?
 What I’m saying is be yourself as you enquire.
 Depending on how many clients you want to reach out to, the whole thing should take less than an hour.

 Recently I reached out to a long-term client to see how things were going.
-She told me still loves her website after 3 years and gets almost all her clients from it, and business is booming.
+She told me still loves her website after three years and gets almost all her clients from it, and business is booming.